 Power of developed pieces

-When pieces are not developed they are certainly no value for you in the chess game.
-Unless you place your pieces at the optimal position you would not be able to utilize their maximum power.
+When pieces are not developed they are certainly of no value for you in the chess game.
+Unless you place your pieces in the optimal position you would not be able to utilize their maximum power.

 Again referring to the above illustration that we discussed, black couldn’t utilize the power of its knight and bishop simply because they were not developed properly from the beginning of the game.

 And black had to pay the cost of this mistake.
 While white utilized both of its rooks and bishops in order to attack the black’s king and finally also succeeded in doing that.

 So it is very clear how when pieces are developed they are more powerful compared to when not developed.

 Piece Development Genius- Paul Morphy